Flatwoods Church of Christ, located in Flatwoods, Kentucky is under the oversight of the Flatwoods church of Christ elders.

 In 1972 elders and deacons were first appointed.
 Men who have served as elders of the church have included Allen Galloway, Joe Hawkins, Ishmael Napier, David Williamson, Bobby Gibbs, Clarence Wheeler, David Bryan, Lowell Parsley, Verne Ragle, J.C.
 Hughes, and currently Nathan Adkins, Greg Conley, Greg Hall, Mark Parks, and Chris Scott.

 Ministers who have served the congregation include John Payne, Hunter Miller, Roy Doss, J.E.
-Alexander, Clark Elkins, Lacy Taylor, Irvin Kirk, Phil Kinzer, Mitchell Lollar, Mike Tucker, Dan Easter and John M. Brown.
+Alexander, Clark Elkins, Lacy Taylor, Irvin Kirk, Phil Kinzer, Mitchell Lollar, Mike Tucker, and Dan Easter.
 The current minister is Mark Day.

 Many dedicated brothers and sisters have capably and faithfully served as Bible teachers, and others who have served the church in numerous positive ways are too many to name!